Gransformer: Transformer-based Graph Generation: Introduction

-While You et al. \cite{graphRNN} benefit the graph structure by using BFS orderings of the nodes, they do not explicitly utilize the structural properties of the graph.
-Liao et al. \cite{GRAN} and Kawai et al. \cite{GRAM} use graph convolutional networks to solve this problem.
-However, for satisfying the autoregressive property, they need to perform $\mathcal{O}(n)$ forward passes to compute the likelihood of the graph.
-To integrate the structural properties of the graph to the single forward pass of a transformer encoder, we use the following two techniques: first, we change the attention formulation of the model according to the presence or absence of edges between each pair of nodes.
+In order to integrate the structural properties of the graph to the single forward pass of a transformer encoder, we use the following two techniques: first, we change the attention formulation of the model according to the presence or absence of edges between each pair of nodes.
 Second, we introduce a measure of familiarity between each pair of nodes and use it to modify the attention mechanism and the positional encoding formula.
-This measure is derived from the message passing algorithm and represents the structural proximity between two nodes.
+This measure is derived from the message-passing algorithm and represents the structural proximity between two nodes.
 This measure is also autoregressive since the familiarity function of nodes $j$ and $i$ ($j \ge i$) is computed only from the subgraph that contains the first $j$ nodes of the graph.
-Finally, since we are using the BFS order, we prevent our model from generating isolated nodes by manipulating the probability distribution to assign zero probabilities to zero vectors; we then address how to sample from this manipulated distribution.

-Our contribution can be summarized as follows: \begin{itemize} \item We propose a graph generation model with a single transformer encoder that utilizes the graph's structural properties.